 Your value proposition is what you’re offering to a customer.
 It should include a definition of your product and a reason why your company is better than the rest.

 The value proposition of a restaurant might be “delicious sandwiches at great prices.”
-In that one phrase, you can learn what the business offers – sandwiches – and understand that they have competitive prices.
+In one phrase, you can learn what the business offers – sandwiches – and understand they have competitive prices.

 Although the information behind your value proposition stays the same, the actual text can and should change depending on how you’re communicating with the customer.
-Your value proposition should appear on your landing pages, in your advertisements, and even as a header above your final call to action.
-Find catchy ways to re-word your proposition to keep from sounding like a broken record across your marketing campaign.
+Your value proposition should appear on your landing pages, in your advertisements, in handwritten notes, and even as a header above your final call to action.
+Find catchy ways to reword your proposition to keep from sounding like a broken record across your marketing campaign.